What Makes a Relationship Fail?

 “Hell, Mary, she's still a damn good mare and she gets us around.
 'Course she's grown awful swayback, but hell’s afire, we can make ‘er do.”

-To my way of thinking, a relationship is like a bank account.
+I think a relationship is like a bank account.
 Maybe that’s a poor analogy, but please bear with me ...

 For a bank account to work, we have to put more into it than we take out.
 That way, we’ll always have a positive cash flow.